charlottedinsdale/Rooms-at-The-Castle/README.md

 # Acknowledgements

-Thank you to all the teaching staff at the Code Institute, especially Kevin for his help getting the calendar functionality in place, Paul for the constant motivation and feedback and the Coding Coaches for their help with bugs.
+Thank you to all the teaching staff at the Code Institute, especially Kevin for his help getting the calendar functionality in place, John and the rest of the Coding Coaches for their help with bugs and Paul for his constant motivation and feedback.